 Water-like with a tiny hint of slip.

 Natural finish, not sticky or shiny, it’s like applying water on skin.

 The formula has come a long way since the first generation, with a shorter ingredient list that focuses on its star ingredient: yeast ferment extract. specifically 97% Desert Cica Yeast Ferment.
 Except one issue, there’s no information on what Desert Cica is outside of Missha’s product description.
 Sounds like marketing fluff to me!

 What we can be sure of though, is that the fermented extract was created using the probiotic Bifida Ferment Lysate, made famous in Estee Lauder’s Advanced Night Repair Serum.
-EL claims it can help with DNA repair activity, but independent studies also show it can reduce inflammation and skin sensitivity.
+EL claims it can help with DNA repair activity, but independent studies also show it can reduce inflammation and skin sensitivity1.

 Other great ingredients include:

 - Niacinamide, a powerful ingredient that brightens, soothes, reduces fine lines, and increases ceramide production just to name a few.
 One of my favorite ingredients to see!